mikerochip/mikerochip/README.md

 ## Stuff you might find useful
 * If you're a Unity dev, any of my repos that start with ```unity-```
-* Unity has an official package called Addressables.
-I wrote a manual for it after banging my head against the wall.
-[Addressables Training Manual](https://github.com/mikerochip/addressables-training-manual)
+* Unity has a downloadable asset management system called Addressables.
+I [wrote a manual](https://github.com/mikerochip/addressables-training-manual) for it after learning it proved difficult.
-* I wrote an article on getting multiple GitHub accounts to work on Mac after Google searching led to disappointment.
-[My multi-account GitHub workflow on Mac](https://medium.com/macoclock/my-multi-account-github-workflow-on-mac-133708a93544)
+* I [wrote an article](https://medium.com/macoclock/my-multi-account-github-workflow-on-mac-133708a93544) on getting multiple GitHub accounts to work on Mac after Google searching led to disappointment.

 ## My work and project highlights
 * In the game industry my whole career so far!